daguenther/Z2A/Resources/Software Categorization.md

 ## Use Difficulty

-In addition to classes of software, some resources are easier to install then others.
-In addition to sorting programs by their class, I will also sort programs by their difficulty to implement
+In addition to classes of software, some resources are easier to use then others.

 * Use difficulty 1 Software - Easy to use by anyone without prior experience to the program.
 * U2 Software - Moderately level of experience needed to use.
 * U3 Software - High level of experience needed to use.
 * U4 Software - Extreme level of experience needed to use.

-All of these difficulty levels assume a basic working knowledge of computers.